GuangzheWen/web-softwaretools-plain/report/Background.md

 # Objectives

-By 14th August, we decided to spend 8 hours a day to build a website.
+By 14th August, we decided to spend 8 hours a day to build the website, we agreed that the image is one of the most effective features.
+We divided in teams to work in the design and to kknow how to apply this feature in the website.

 # System Design